Don Fornes

 The Role of Quality

 The construction industry recognizes a clear link between a subcontractor’s quality of work and their financial health.
-Poor-quality work that results in the need to perform rework has clear implications for both safety and financial health.
+Poor-quality work that results in the need for rework has clear implications for both safety and financial health.
 There is also a direct impact on schedule and cost that can stress the subcontractor’s viability.

 If a significant amount of rework is required due to poor quality workmanship, acceptance and installation of incorrect materials, installation of damaged materials, etc., the financial impacts can be extremely damaging.
 In a worst-case scenario, a subcontractor that is teetering can default as a result of the costs that result from poor quality, the need to perform rework, and the subcontractor bearing the brunt of the associated costs to replace their work.